 IMO has developed guidelines for this, MEPC.1/Circ.883.
 A malfunction which can’t be rectified is considered an accidental breakdown.
 The ship should then switch to compliant fuel if the scrubber can‘t be repaired within one hour.
 In case the vessel doesn’t have compliant fuel or sufficient amount of compliant fuel on board, a proposed course of action, in order to bunker compliant fuel our carry out repair works, should be communicated to relevant authorities including the ship’s administration, for their agreement.
 The flag and port State’s will determine the appropriate action to take.

 A sensor failure doesn’t necessarily qualify as malfunction as long as the EGCS performance can be verified by other parameters.
 In such case, records of interim indication for demonstrating compliance should be kept.
 Please see MEPC.1/Circ.883 for all details.
+Individual Administration’s interpretation and guidance on reporting requirements and follow up of repair needs to be taken into consideration.

 Rapid corrosion in the wash water overboard piping, especially the spool piece after the overboard valve has been seen, e.g. due to if wrong material used or the corrosion protection has been damaged or poorly installed.
 Due to this challenge, DNV GL introduced in January 2017 a requirement that it shall be documented during the annual class survey that the distance piece has not diminished in thickness.
 This documentation may be UTM measurements done by a level II qualified operator in the three months leading up to the survey.
 Alternatively, if divers have performed an underwater inspection during that period and have been able to inspect the condition of the entire distance piece up to the overboard valve, their report can be accepted as documentation.